ShefESH/InstagramPostBot/README.md

 run.bat
 ```

 Supply the prompts with the session title and location.
+The short description is used for the text post generation.
 Time is assumed to be 6pm.
 Date is the next monday and is calculated internally.
+The text generation file is called post.txt and is placed in the same place as where you are running the jar from.

 ## How it works: